intlyy/LTune/README.md

 Follow the instructions of https://github.com/winkyao/join-order-benchmark to load data into MySQL.

 ## Knob Space Optimizer

-Modify  `Workload and database kernel information` in `pruning.py` and `Select.py` to match your workload and database kernel information.
+Modify  `Workload and database kernel information` in `pruning.py` and `selection.py` to match your workload and database kernel information.
 Then

 ```shell
 python space_optimizer.py
 ```

-The selected knobs will be saved in `./knob/opt_space.json` .
+The selected knobs will be saved in `knob/opt_space.json` .

 ## Guided Tree-based Knob Recommender

 1. execute tuning server
-    - modify   `tuning_server.py` and fill the model you want to use and the corresponding API-Key in
+    - fill the model you want to use and the corresponding API-Key in `tuning_server.py`
     ```python
       model = ""
       client = OpenAI(